TykTechnologies/tykctl/docs/tykctl_cloud_deployments.md

 ### Synopsis

-This is the parent command to all deployment operation.Such as creating teams and fetching teams.
+This is the parent command to all deployment operations, such as creating teams and fetching teams.

   Note: All subcommands for this command must pass an --env, --team  and --org flag command.